-1 Requirements apply to new Partners signing onto this agreement only; existing Partners are grandfathered in to the requirements outlined on their existing Partner Agreement document.
+1 Requirements apply to new Partners signing onto this agreement only; existing Partners are grandfathered in to the requirements outlined on their existing Partnership Agreement document.

-- 3. Must receive phone and/or webinar training from the DOE Home Energy Score Team or an approved provider.
+- b.
+Hold a BPI BSP credential AND have conducted a minimum of 20 Home Energy Scores - i.
+DOE's Home Energy Score Team must review and sign off on 10 of these scores through in-field QA or DTQA - ii.
+Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA assessments - 3.
+Must receive phone and/or webinar training from the DOE Home Energy Score Team or an approved provider.
 Training for prospective QA Auditors will include - a.
 An overview and discussion of relevant information and tools - i.
 Purpose and goals of Quality Assurance - ii.
-QA protocol, whether in-field or through desktop quality assurance - iii.
-Quality Assurance Guidance documentation - iv.
-Home Energy Score Assessor Calculator - b.
+QA protocol, whether in-field or through DTQA - iii.
+"HEScore Mentoring and QA Guidelines" - iv.
+Assessor Calculator - b.
 Joint completion of one or more example DTQA reviews - c.
 An opportunity to ask questions